pletcher/lumberjack/README.markdown

 var lumberjack = new Lumberjack(/*options*/);

 lumberjack.compare(tree1, tree2, { id: 1 }, function(err, markedTree) {
-  // `added` and `removed` properties are with respect to the first tree parameter passed to
+  // `added` and `removed` properties are with respect to the first Tree passed to
   // the `compare` function.
   console.log(markedTree);  //  {
                             //    name: 'Jake',